Setup API Access to Palo Alto Networks VM-Series¶

 Assuming you have existing individually managed VM-Series by the Aviatrix Controller and have prepared your Panorama, follow the instructions below to migrate individually VM to Panorama..

 If any firewall for a FireNet gateway is already integrated with the Controller with PAN as the Vendor type, you need to remove that configuration.

 To do so, go to Controller->Firewall Network->Vendor Integration->Firewall, select the Transit VPC ID, Firewall Instance ID.
 For the Firewall Vendor Type, select “Generic”.
 This effectively removes the Controller integration.

 b.
 Remove firewall configuration (if this is a new VM, skip this step)¶

 From your firewall console, remove interfaces, zone, virtual router, policies, api admin role and api administrator.

-Go to Panorama –> Managed Devices –> Summary, click “Add”, paste the firewall’s Serial # here, save and commit.
+- Go back to Panorama –> Managed Devices –> Summary, check the device should show “Connected”.